jeshuamaxey/mosquito-simulator/README.md

 - **Shift**: Fly down
 - **Mouse**: Look around
 - **Click**: Infect humans (when close enough)
+- **R**: Restart game (when game over)

 The game starts with 3 lives.
-Your objective is to infect as many humans as possible.
+Your objective is to infect as many humans as possible while avoiding the office secretary who will spray you with bug spray.
+Each time you get hit by the spray, you lose a life.
+The game ends when you run out of lives.

 ## Technologies Used